stcan/meanwell-can-control/README.md

       ./bic2200.py configset

--  Activate the "Bidirectional Battery Mode" which we need to control the BIC2200 via CAN
+-  Activate the "Bidirectional Battery Mode" which we need to control the BIC2200 via CAN.

       ./bic2200.py batterymodeset

 - Power the device off and on, now the battery mode ist active.
-Check with "
+Check with:

       ./bic2200.py configread

 - Set values for voltages an currents.
-For my 8s 24V system I start with
+For my 8s 24V system I start with:

       ./bic2200.py cvset 2700
       ./bic2200.py dvset 2400